nteleky/comp20-nteleky/where/README.txt

     - Exceptions for finding both, one, or none added.
 Can handle all cases.
   - Rendered Waldo and Carmen icons in their proper locations.
   - User's location found and displayed on map.
+  - Distances to Waldo and Carmen Sandiego displayed when you click on their icon on the map.

 Incorrectly/Not Implemented:
   - Train schedule in infowindow for each stop